Strong CP from a Hidden Chiral Condensate: Introduction

 This setup brings about another possibility that has not been previously explored: in the broad parameter space of interest, the strongly-coupled hidden sector may contain stable bound states, neutral under the SM gauge group and only weakly coupled to the visible sector.
-These could be natural candidates for dark matter, and indeed, we demonstrate explicitly that in a minimal implementation of this model, the correct relic abundance for the stable dark pions could be achieved via the ``freeze-in'' mechanism across a broad range of parameter space where the strong CP problem is solved.
+These are natural candidates for dark matter, and indeed, we demonstrate explicitly that in a minimal implementation of this model, the correct relic abundance for the stable dark pions is achieved via the ``freeze-in'' mechanism across a broad range of parameter space where the strong CP problem is solved.

 The rest of this paper is structured as follows: In Section~\ref{sec:model}, we describe a minimal implementation of our model, and derive the conditions under which the strong CP problem is solved.
 In Section~\ref{sec:dm_abundance}, we compute the freeze-in abundance for the dark pions, and find parameter space where the DM and strong CP problems are simultaneously resolved.
 We conclude with an extended discussion on future directions in Section~\ref{sec:discussion}.
 In Appendix~\ref{app:cp} we work out the details of spontaneous CP-breaking in a supersymmetric QCD-like theory extended with a complex scalar, demonstrating explicitly under which conditions an $\mathcal{O}(1)$ CP-violating phase arises.